 The plan sets contribution rates at a level that enables all benefits to be fully funded at the retirement date of all members.
-Through December 31, 2020, contribution rates for the plan are set by state statute.
-Employer contribution rates can only be amended by state statute.
+Through December 31, 2021, contribution rates for the plan are set by state statute.
+Employer contribution rates can only be amended by stat statute.
 Effective January 1, 2021, contribution rates for employers and members may be increased equally by the FPPA Board of Directors upon approval through an election by both the employers and the members.

 Members of the SWDBP and their employers are contributing at the rate of 10.5% and 8%, respectively, of base salary for a total contribution rate of 18.5%.
 In 2014, the members elected to increase the member contribution rate to the SWDBP beginning in 2015.
-Members' contribution rates will increase 0.5% annually through 2022 to a total of 12% of base salary.
-Employer contributions remained at 8% through 2020, but will increase 0.5% annually beginning in 2021 through 2030 to a total of 13% of pensionable earnings.
+Members' contribution rates will increase 0.5% annually through 2022 tot a total of 12% of base salary.
+Employer contributions remained at 8% through 2021, but will increase 0.5% annually beginning in 2021 through 2030 to a total of 13% of pensionable earnings.

 Contributions from members and employers of departments re-entering the system are established by resolution and approved by FPPA Board of Directors.
-The re-entry group has a combined contribution rate of 22.5% and 23% of base salary in 2019 and 2020, respectively.
+The re-entry group has a combined contribution rate of 22.5% and 23% of base salary in 2020 and 2021, respectively.
 It is a local decision as to whether the member or employer pays the additional 4% contribution.
 The member and employer contribution rates will increase through 2030 as described above for the non-reentering departments.
 Effective January 1, 2021, re-entry departments may submit a resolution to the FPPA Board of Directors to reduce the additional 4% contribution, to reflect the actual cost of re-entry by department, to the plan for re-entry contributions.
 Each re-entry department is responsible to remit contributions to the plan in accordance with their most recent FPPA Board of Directors approved resolution.

-The contribution rate for members and employers of affiliated Social Security employers is 5.25% and 4%, respectively, of pensionable earnings for a total contribution rate of 9.25% in 2019 and 9.5% in 2020.
+The contribution rate for members and employers of affiliated Social Security employers is 5.25% and 4%, respectively, of pensionable earnings for a total of 9.25% in 2020 and 9.5% in 2021.
 Per the 2014 member election, members of the affiliate Social Security group had their required contribution rate increase 0.25% annually beginning in 2015 through 2022 to a total of 6% of pensionable earnings.
-Employer contributions are 4% in 2019 and 2020.
+Employer contributions are 4% in 2020 and 2021.
 Employer contributions will increase to 0.25% annually beginning in 2021 through 2030 to a total of 6.5% of pensionable earnings.

 Employer contributions are recognized by SWDBP in the period in which the compensation becomes payable to the member and the District is statutorily committed to pay the contributions to SWDBP.
-Employer contributions recognized by SWDBP from the District were \$143,116 for the year ended December 31, 2020.
+Employer contributions recognized by SWDBP from the District were \$158,473 for the year ended December 31, 2021.

-Pension Asset, Pension Benefit, Deferred Outflows Of Resources And Deferred Inflows Of Resources Related To Pensions
+Pension Asset, Pension Benefit, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At December 31, 2020, the District reported a net pension asset of (\$124,044) for its proportionate share of the net pension asset.
-The net pension asset was measured as of December 31, 2019, and the total pension asset was determined by an actuarial valuation as of January 1, 2020.
-The District's proportion of the net pension asset was based on District contributions to SWDBP for the calendar year 2019 relative to the total contributions of participating employers to SWDBP based upon the January 1, 2019 actuarial valuation.
+At December 31, 2021, the District reported a net pension asset of (\$480,081) for its proportionate share of the net pension asset.
+The net pension asset was measured as of December 31, 2020, and the total pension asset was determined by an actuarial valuation as of January 1, 2021.
+The District's proportion of the net pension asset was based on District contributions to SWDBP for the calendar year 2020 relative to the total contributions of participating employers to SWDBP based upon the January 1, 2020 actuarial valuation.

-At December 31, 2019, the District's portion was 0.219329%, which was a decrease of 0.042242% from its proportion measured as of December 31, 2018.
+At December 31, 2021, the District's portion was 0.221133%, which was an increase of 0.001804% from its proportion measured as of December 31, 2020.